bbc/childrens-games-starter-pack/docs/deliverable-review.md

 scattered around the project
   * SD and HD assets should live in different directories

+* **Raw assets**:
+  * Any raw assets that are not processed during the build should not be saved in Github
-* **Raw assets**: Raw assets such as large PSDs are currently not suitable for saving to Github and should be stored in the appropriate Box project and linked to in the documentation.
+    * Instead, they should be saved in the appropriate Box folder and referenced in the documentation
+  * Any raw assets that are required during the build step should live in their own directory

 * **Sensible naming**: Asset names should clearly indicate their function e.g.
 "confirmscreenclosebutton.png" and not "button38.png".